imanrobotik/Blynk_IOS_PressureMonitor/README.md

 0-10 PSI pressure transducer

-Use internal voltage source for referance voltage divider (trim pot) on 5 volt pressure transducer
+Use VCC voltage source (make sure this is stable!) for referance voltage divider (trim pot) on 5 volt pressure transducer

 Setup: